mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 ### Out of Money

-Citizens would be able to apply for social security locally if they had no income before retirement due to age or job loss, injury or other causes.
+Citizens would be able to apply for social security locally if they had no income before retirement due to job loss, injury or other causes.

 Social security would provide enough funding for: